jagedn/nf-apache-poi/README.md

 It will compile and generate plugin artifacts at `build/plugin` directory

-## Release
+## Release a new version

-TODO: create a GitHub action to publish artifacts

-Manually: Create a release from GitHub project page.
-Add build/plugins artifacts to the release
+- change `version` at `build.gradle`
+- commit changes
+- create a new tag `x.y.z` and push it

+A Github action will create the release `x.y.z` and upload artifacts (json and zip)

 ## Example

+Run a pipeline using a released version (0.0.1):

 ```shell
 cd example